-He was present at exhibitions in: US, Canada, Denmark, Germany, Belgium, Britain, France, Holland, Austria, Switzerland, Spain, Portugal, Monaco, Ukraine, Russia, India, China, United Arab Emirates, South Korea, Singapore.
-Gianfranco Meggiato has exhibited at Correr Museum in St Mark's Square, at National Museum of Musical Instruments in Rome, at Senate Palace in Milan, in Duomo Square in Pietrasanta and at Lucca Center of Contemporary Art.
-In 2012, during Art-Bre exhibition in Cap Martin, he created and presented to Albert II, Prince of Monaco, Sphere Enigma (4,8 mt. Ø diameter, H 6,00 mt.), now placed in Montecarlo Harbor.
+He was present at exhibitions in the US, Canada, Denmark, Germany, Belgium, Britain, France, Holland, Austria, Switzerland, Spain, Portugal, Monaco, Ukraine, Russia, India, China, United Arab Emirates, South Korea, and Singapore.
+Gianfranco Meggiato has exhibited at Correr Museum in St Mark's Square, at the National Museum of Musical Instruments in Rome, at Senate Palace in Milan, at Duomo Square in Pietrasanta and at Lucca Center of Contemporary Art.
+In 2012, during the Art-Bre exhibition in Cap Martin, he created and presented to Albert II, Prince of Monaco, Sphere Enigma (4,8 mt. Ø diameter, H 6,00 mt.), now placed in Montecarlo Harbor.

 Maestro Meggiato says that his works are inspired by biomorphic tissue, a symbol of the human rough path trying to find ourselves, find the precious sphere in the centre of the artwork and inside every one of us.
 All these experiences, usually complicated and obscure as the interior tissue of his sculptures, are necessary to our inner growth.
 We won't be able to elevate and change to become stronger without the darkest moments.
 Meggiato's art wants to spread this message, even in this difficult period.
 Human beings must believe in the possibility of raising, improving, and changing destiny.
 In this sense, the work of Gianfranco Meggiato hearkens back to the Italian Renaissance when man was placed at the centre of space and history.
 This message of hope, moving beyond cultural barriers and race or religious differences, from the East to the West, is appreciated and shared all over the world.